-Amount of an individual's gift that's credited to the Annual Fund and factored into Fund totals.
+Amount of an individual's gift that's credited to MIT's annual giving totals.

 The alumni participation rate is determined by calculating the percentage of alumni donors out of a pool of active alumni.

 A sum of money committed to an organization by will or trust and made available upon the donor's death.
 The donor retains all assets during his or her lifetime.
 Read more about bequests.

 Bricks and Mortar

 An informal term referring to buildings or construction projects.

 An organized drive to raise substantial funds in support of an institution's major needs such as construction or renovations, endowment, or special programs.

 A tax on capital gains, which are the difference between proceeds from the sale of a capital asset and the original cost of that asset.